Activation Function Design Sustains Plasticity in Continual Learning: Continual Reinforcement Learning

+A high Plasticity Score is not preferable if it comes with a large, widening gap, just as a small gap is meaningless if absolute rewards are near zero (as seen in physics failures).
+Our two-metric system captures this tension.
+While \texttt{Rand.
+Smooth-Leaky} suffers from stability issues in \texttt{Humanoid} (zero rewards and thus a zero gap), in stable environments like \texttt{Ant} and \texttt{Cheetah} where it maximizes the Plasticity Score, it also attains a lower IQM $\Delta(\mathrm{GAP}_{\text{e}})$ compared to baselines (Tab.~\ref{tab:gap-delta}).
+This indicates that its trainability does not come at the cost of overfitting; rather, it encourages solutions that transfer well, provided the dynamics remain stable.
+In contrast, \texttt{Sigmoid} achieves a moderate Plasticity Score via safety—its bounded nature prevents divergence in \texttt{Humanoid}—yet it exhibits a larger widening of the gap in other tasks.

 These metrics are complementary, not redundant. \textbf{Plasticity Score} asks “did the agent remain adaptable on the data it collected?”, while $\Delta(\mathrm{GAP}_{\text{e}})$ asks “did that adaptation carry to perturbed tests?”.
 Our activation designs primarily target sustained train-side plasticity (strict floor, moderate leak, $C^1$ transition)—a prerequisite for learning under shift.
-Improving transfer likely requires coupling activations with policy/regularization choices (e.g., band-regularizing the learned leak toward target bounds, entropy/KL tuning, dynamics randomization).
 We report both metrics to surface, not mask, this open question.